tonychew1986/react-pokedex/README.md

 - so total page will be 1154/20
 - each pokemon has an id
 - when pokemon is clicked on, retrieve data from id
+- pokemon id not in sequential order

 ### New pokemon
 - Append from total pokemon count (1154)
 - existing pokemon can be retrieved live from pokeApi
 - new pokemon needs to be stored in redux store
 - will require a local 'new pokemon addition' array
+- new pokemon will require prefix to id (due to non-sequential order of pokemon from pokeApi)

 ## Issues faced
 - pokemon id is not in sequential order
 - newly added pokemon cannot follow id in terms of sequential order
 - give it a unique identifier before the id
 - cannot use id to determine if a detail page is empty or does not contain pokemon
+- on the last page of the list new + existing pokemon, it will require application logic to display it properly
+- can't combine new + existing pokemon due to data structure considerations
+- thought of implementing one big object that incrementally appends when adding new pokemon or querying existing pokemon but decided against it.
+Scaling and code reasoning issues

 ## Instructions